 Ph.D., English (Program in Language, Literature, and Literacy Studies), American Studies minor, Indiana University, 1999.
 M.A., English, Indiana University, 1990.
 B.S., Teaching Major in English (Secondary Certification), Ball State University, 1987, with significant training in music performance.

-African-American literature; American literature and culture, 1865-1950; American periodicals and publishing history; Children's literature; Composition theory and pedagogy; Literacy and print culture studies; Literature of the Vietnam War; English education.
+African-American literature; American literature and culture, 1865-1950; history of choral music; the poetic settings of vocal and choral music by Morten Lauridsen; periodicals and publishing history; children's literature; composition theory and pedagogy; literacy and print culture studies; literature of the Vietnam War; English education.